Deepfakes, Synthetic Media and Generative AI

 Deepfakery is a series of critical conversations exploring the intersection of satire, art, human rights, disinformation, and journalism.
 Join WITNESS and the Co-Creation Studio at MIT Open Documentary Lab for interdisciplinary discussions with leading artists, activists, academics, film-makers and journalists.
 See the full series here

-Policy submissions & Advisory opinions
+Policy submissions & advisory opinions

 WITNESS evidence to the UK Communications and Digital Committee, Lords Select Committee Inquiry into Large Language Models.
 This submission responds to questions about opportunities and risks over the next three years, and how to address the risk of unintended consequences.
 It also puts forward a set of recommendations, based on our long standing work with industry, academia and civil society to guard against the risks of large language models.